dgrskovic/dgrskovic.github.io/README.md

 ## Portfolio Page

-This is my portfolio page that I've built as a coding asssignment for Free Code Camp.
+This is my portfolio page, an ongoing project that never ends :)
-You can check it live - <a href="https://dgrskovic.github.io/my-portfolio/">here</a>.